Sanjida-a/EECS3311-Project/README.md

 To execute the program, ensure you have the latest version of Java.
 Download the Iteration1ExecutableDemo.jar file and run it from your system (you can simply double-click on it).

+To see the java code files, please first click on the "York and Co.
+Pharmacy Management System" folder and then the "src" folder.
 -------------------------------------------------------------------------------------------